jfern2011/abort/README.md

 Abort, AbortIf, and AbortIfNot can be used to print a stack trace leading up to the point at which the last error occured in your program.
-AbortIf and AbortIfNot each have two versions, one that takes two inputs and one that takes three.
-Here's a contrived example:
+AbortIf and AbortIfNot each have two versions, one that takes two inputs and one that takes three or more.
+Here's a contrived
+example:

 	#include <unistd.h>